 Michigan probate law also allows for a small estate procedure, at a lower cost to the families, depending on the value and type of asset.
-Small estates are generally used to collect money left in a decedent’s bank account when there was no joint owner or beneficiary listed on the account.
+Small estates are generally used to collect the money left in a decedent’s bank account when there was no joint owner or beneficiary listed on the account.

 There are many types of cases that end up in litigation in the Probate Court.
 Our office represents both fiduciaries and beneficiaries in the event that there are disputes and or discrepancies in the administration of a particular estate.
 These matters can include interpretation of Trust language, Will and Trust contests involving lack of capacity, undue influence, forgery, improper execution and tortious interference with an inheritance.

 Audra B. Woods represented the family of Leonard Doman, whose caregiver assisted him during a period of incapacity in changing his Last Will and Testament, executing a Quit Claim Deed and changing ownership of all of his bank accounts to herself.
 This undue influence and conversion case went up to the Michigan Court of Appeals and was affirmed on all but the Fraud count.
 Find the Full Court Opinion here.
 Our efforts paid off in this Macomb Elder Care case.